bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "But they won't know who I am" Vesper countered, firm in her conviction.

 "You are not supposed to be seen in the first place, but I fear they will anyway" her father responded, a bit bitter about the situation.
-"They have the scroll, and I assume they also have the keystone?" he said as he turned to Adrex again.
+"They have the scroll, and I assume they also know about the keystone?" he said as he turned to Adrex again.

 Still wrapped up in the iron bands, the tone had most certainly changed from interrogation to problem solving.
 "Ehm..."